DakshanaDakshuGitHub/100DaysofCoding/CodeDay010(A).md

-## Write a program that receives a number on the input.If the number is a multiple of 3, it prints "Jugs".
+### Write a program that receives a number on the input.If the number is a multiple of 3, it prints "Jugs".
 If the number is a multiple of 5, it prints "Mugs".If the number is a multiple of both 3 and 5, it prints "JugsMugs".Otherwise, it prints the number.
+#### SAMPLE:
 ```
 INPUT
 3